withastro/astro/packages/integrations/deno/README.md

   });
   ```

   If you disable this, you need to write your own Deno web server.
-Imports and call `handle` from the generated entry script to render requests:
+Import and call `handle` from the generated entry script to render requests:

   ```ts
   import { serve } from "https://deno.land/std@0.132.0/http/server.ts";